ucsb-cs16/w20/backup_lab/lab02.md

 ## What you'll be doing <a name="yourgoal"></a>

-What you'll be doing in this lab is writing three similar functions: startT, starC and starZ.
+What you'll be doing in this lab is writing three similar functions: startT, starC and starN.

 *Sample values returned from starT*